yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 [`node-postgres`](https://node-postgres.com/) is a collection of Node.js modules for interacting with PostgreSQL databases. `node-postgres` optionally uses [`libpq`](#libpq) and supports the [SCRAM-SHA-256 authentication method](../../../secure/authentication/password-authentication/#scram-sha-256).

-For details on installing and using node-postgres, see the [node-postgres documentation].
+For details on installing and using node-postgres, see the [node-postgres documentation](https://node-postgres.com/).

 For a tutorial on building a sample Node.js application with `node-postgres`, see [Build a Node.js application](../../../quick-start/build-apps/nodejs/ysql-pg/).